Universal Print Connector for PaperCut MF/NG

-The PaperCut connector component enables PaperCut MF or NG to manage Universal Print jobs.
-It’s a complete replacement for the official Microsoft Universal Print Connector.
+The PaperCut connector component enables PaperCut MF or NG to manage Universal Print jobs and add the functionality of PaperCut to Universal Print environments.
+It also:

 - Registers your local Windows print queues with Universal Print